 To address these problems, we are moving to a new, hopefully more reliable host.
 We expect the migration to be completed by Friday, November 10.
 As with any move, temporary glitches can be expected.

-If you notice anything not working as it should, please let me know by emailing me atwebmaster@bridgevictoria.ca.
+If you notice anything not working as it should, please let me know by emailing me at webmaster@bridgevictoria.ca.
 You can also use the “Contact Us” button found on the right side of every page of the website.

 ACBL’s new convention card was introduced over a year ago, in the March 2022 Bridge Bulletin.